-- You have to register with the Commercial Register at KVK.
+- You have to register with the Business Register at KVK.
 Your subsidiary need not have the same legal structure as your establishment abroad (although this may be convenient for your own purposes), but it can.
 Read more about using a foreign legal structure in the Netherlands.

 - You have to register with the Dutch Tax Administration, if this is not automatically done upon registration at KVK.

 - The company will have to file VAT (BTW) returns and corporate tax returns if your company in the Netherlands has one of the following legal structures: bv, nv, cooperative, mutual insurance society, or an association or foundation that operates as a business.